Skip to main content

 • “The humor is quirky and funny, without trying too hard.”

-• “You end up doing the same two things until the middle of the game - building and researching - but it's not funny at all.”
+• “You end up doing the same 2 things until middle game - build and research - but it's not funny, at all.”

 • optimization